What is in the Teaching Kit?

 REPRODUCIBLE LYRIC SHEET

-The 1-page, two-sided 8.5” x 14” reproducible lyric sheet includes the words for the 25 select songs included in this package.
-Feel free to reproduce them so any student can have their own collection of Canadiana songs for use in the classroom, at home or even at the concert.
+The reproducible lyric sheet includes the words for the 25 select songs included in this package.
+Print copies so any student can have their own collection of Canadiana songs for use in the classroom, at home, or even at the concert.

 A short history of CanadaÊ¼s national anthem plus printable posters with the lyrics in English and French, a music chart and four recordings of the anthem in English, French, bilingual and instrumental versions.
 A great classroom tool.